 We created a brand, one that delivered, both in terms of product quality and appeal but which wasn’t translating into the sales we had hoped for.
-This was our baby, my passion and having to put it all on the back burner and return to commuting and working for someone else again was so dispiriting.

 Comparison with others is pointless - both personally and professionally - don’t over-analyse others’ success, no matter how unfathomable you find it, concentrate on you and what you are doing; just be yourself, but most importantly, be the best “you” you can be.